tuyuanJoy/SCP-087/README.md

 # SCP-087
-Based on SCP-087, I build up this horror game.
-(Will do)Combine with Emo-detection, players experience suppose to be more satifised.
+This is a project of building a horror game Based on [SCP-087](https://scp-wiki.wikidot.com/scp-087).
+(Will do)Combine with Emo-detection using [MoodMe](https://www.mood-me.com/products/unity-ai), players experience suppose to be more satifised.